sskender/thedns/README.md

 - [ ] Automate `lego` certificate renewal
 - [ ] Automate installation on server
 - [ ] Add secondary server for high availability

+## FAQ

+- Can I just use your DNS server? - Yes, why not.
+Just set your clients to use `https://dns.sskender.com/dns-query`.
+- Can I use DoH on iPhone? - Yes, check out this cool guy `https://dns.notjakob.com/`.